Lemon Drop Shot Recipe

 There’s something about the combination of lemon, vodka, and sugar that makes for a perfect refreshing drink.
 This simple recipe calls for a good quality vodka, which is combined with fresh lemon juice, sweetened with simple syrup, and shaken until it’s icy cold.

-A perfect way to liven up your Spring happy hour or summer pool party, the bright lemon flavor and citrusy sweetness of these delicious shots will have your guests coming back for more.
+A perfect way to liven up your spring happy hour or summer pool party, the bright lemon flavor and citrusy sweetness of these delicious shots will have everyone coming back for more.

 Lemon Drop Shots with sugar rims and lemon wedges